Dog skin disorders: Infectious skin diseases

 Infectious skin diseases of dogs include contagious and non-contagious infections or infestations.
 Contagious infections include parasitic, bacterial, fungal and viral skin diseases.

 One of the most common contagious parasitic skin diseases is Sarcoptic mange (scabies).
 Another is mange caused by Demodex mites (Demodicosis), though this form of mange is not contagious.
 Another contagious infestation is caused by a mite, Cheyletiella.
 Dogs can be infested with contagious lice.

 Other ectoparasites, including flea and tick infestations are not considered directly contagious but are acquired from an environment where other infested hosts have established the parasite's life cycle.

 Ringworm is a fungal infection that can be contagious to other dogs as well as humans.
 It is one of the most frequent skin diseases.
 A dog can become infected by direct contact with another infected dog, brushing up against a surface that an infected dog has touched, as well as coming in contact with species of ringworm that live in the soil.
 Ringworm is round, or ringed in shape.
 Symptoms of ringworm can include hair loss on the sections of the infected area(s), itchiness (may or may not occur), Ringworm tends to occur more in puppies than adult dogs.
 Ringworm is not a life-threatening condition but a veterinarian visit is usually needed in order to confirm the diagnosis and be prescribed a topical or oral medication for the ringworm.

 Non-contagious skin infections can result when normal bacterial or fungal skin flora is allowed to proliferate and cause skin disease.
 Common examples in dogs include Staphylococcus intermedius pyoderma, and Malassezia dermatitis caused by overgrowth of Malassezia pachydermatis.

 Alabama rot, which is believed to be caused by E. coli toxins, also causes skin lesions and eventual kidney failure in 25% of cases.

 Flea allergy dermatitis

 Hereditary and developmental skin diseases

 Some diseases are inherent abnormalities of skin structure or function.
 These include seborrheic dermatitis, ichthyosis, skin fragility syndrome (Ehlers-Danlos), hereditary canine follicular dysplasia and hypotrichosis, such as color dilution alopecia.

 Juvenile cellulitis, also known as puppy strangles, is a skin disease of puppies of unknown etiology, which most likely has a hereditary component related to the immune system.

+Lupoid dermatosis is a hereditary autosomal recessive disease that has been identified in the German Shorthaired Pointer and the Hungarian Vizsla.
+Clinical signs typically onset before one year of age.
+Dogs with the condition have a poor life expectancy and are often euthanised after diagnosis.
+Clinical signs include: facial erythema, crusting and scaling, skin lesions, lameness, ulcers, and disfiguration: it progresses to joint pain and azoospermia in males and disruption of the oestrous cycle in females.